Office of Postsecondary Education, Department of Education.

 We reference the regulations outlining the terms and conditions of an award in the Applicable Regulations section of this notice and include these and other specific conditions in the GAN.
 The GAN also incorporates your approved application as part of your binding commitments under the grant.

-4. Performance Measures: The Secretary has established the following key performance measures for assessing the effectiveness of the PBI Formula Grant Program:
+4. Performance Measures: The Department has established the following Government Performance and Results Act of 1993 (GRPRA) performance measures for the PBI Formula Grant Program:

 (b) Persistence Rate—four-year institutions: The percentage of first-time, full-time degree-seeking undergraduate students at four-year PBIs who were in their first year of postsecondary enrollment in the previous year and are enrolled in the current year at the same four-year PBI.